yuliskov/SmartTube/README.md

 ### Voice Search

 To enable global voice search, an additional app must be installed alongside SmartTube.
-This _bridge app_ can intercept the System's attempts to open the original YouTube app and open SmartTube instead.
+This _bridge app_ allows the system voice search to open SmartTube instead of the default YouTube app.
 For this to work, you must uninstall the original YouTube app.
 We know this sucks, but you can always reinstall it if you change your mind.
 The _bridge app_ will not show up in your launcher and you cannot launch it directly; it is only used internally by the system's voice search.
 On some devices, you need to explicitly say "Youtube" when searching (e.g. say "youtube cute cats" instead of just "cute cats").

 **On Amazon Fire TV**: